Homosexuality and the Church of Jesus Christ of Latter-day Saints: Baptismal requirements

 In order to receive church ordinances such as baptism, and to participate in temple rites, adherents are required to abstain from same-sex relations or any sexual activity outside a legal marriage between one man and one woman.
-As of 2019 baptismal candidates who confess to committing a serious crime, encouraging or having an abortion, or having committed any "homosexual transgression" during a baptismal interview require special clearance from a full-time mission president before baptism.
-Any past heterosexual transgressions, however, do not require special clearance from a higher leader (unless the person is still cohabiting with a sexual partner out of wedlock).
+As of 2019, when baptismal candidates confess during a baptismal interview to having committed any "homosexual transgression", they require special clearance from a full-time mission president in order to be baptized.
+Any past heterosexual activity, however, does not require special clearance from a higher leader (unless the person is still cohabiting with any sexual partner out of wedlock).

 Missionary service requirements

 Currently, openly gay youth can serve a full-time proselyting mission for the church if they abstain from sexual activity.
 Although, sex of any kind before a heterosexual marriage may permanently bar a person from serving as a church missionary, any homosexual acts from the age of 15 and later almost always disqualifies a missionary candidate for service (even after years of subsequent celibacy) except "in rare cases".